 The project is led by Dr. Beatriz García, who has researched the multiple impacts and long-term legacies of cultural interventions on ECoC host cities and other major event host cities since 1998.
 Dr García has led research on the only two UK-based EcoCs to date (Liverpool and Glasgow), as well as two leading international ECoC comparator projects funded by the European Commission and the European Parliament.
 All of these projects provide an unmatched baseline for the current research programme.

-- city image and reputation
+- image and reputation

-- cultural participation and access
+- participation and engagement

-- cultural and creative vibrancy
+- cultural vibrancy

-- economic and tourism development
+- economy and tourism

-- cultural governance and leadership
+- governance and leadership